samiux/samiux.github.io/realtime_kernel.md

 In the case of lock up when boot, you need to press either ```ESC``` or ```Shift``` key, depends on whether it is BIOS or EFI, when boot up to go to GRUB boot menu in order to boot from previous kernel.

+Virtualbox does not work on realtime kernel on my desktop.
+It is because not all applications can work for realtime kernel.
+Meanwhile, the boot up time is slower than low-latency kernel.
+I think low-latency kernel is more suitable for desktop usage.

 ## Reference

 - [Tuning a real-time kernel](https://ubuntu.com/blog/real-time-kernel-tuning)